Hanabi-Live/hanabi-live/README.md

 * Each suit name is listed below the stack in the middle of the screen during games with the multi-color variants.
 * The ambiguous checkboxes in the lobby have been converted to a "Status" indicator, showing exactly what the person is doing.
   * The possible statuses are as follows: Lobby, Pre-Game, Playing, Replay, Shared Replay, Spectating
-* During a game, you can mouse over the "👀" icon in the bottom right-hand corner to see who is spectating the game.
+* During a game, you can mouse over the "ðŸ‘€" icon in the bottom right-hand corner to see who is spectating the game.
 * The username box on the login box will now be automatically focused and you can press enter to login.
 * When you create a game, the server will suggest a randomly generated table name for you.
 * The fade time has been shortened to 200 milliseconds (from 800 milliseconds) in order to make the UI snappier.